ansible/awx/docs/notification_system.md

 ### Test Service

-Any user of the Ansible slack service can create a bot integration (which is how this notification is implemented).
-Remember to invite the bot to the channel first.
+Any user of Slack can create a Slack App.
+Remember to invite the bot to the channel first if the channel is private.

 ## Hipchat